 Learn How to Get Dog Groomer Certification

-As I have pointed out before, one does not require certification to become a dog groomer.
-However, obtaining this via training from an accredited pet grooming institution will not only give you greater knowledge and, hence credibility, this will also afford you the skills and confidence to better serve your furry clients.
+At this time, certification is not required to become a dog groomer.
+However, obtaining education and a certificate via training from an accredited pet grooming institution will not only give you greater knowledge and, hence credibility, but this will also afford you the skills and confidence to better serve your furry clients.

 In order to obtain proper certification, one must receive training from a school with instructors who are certified master dog groomers.

 "There three major sources for certification in the U.S.," Linda said.
-"One is my organization, the National Dog Groomers Association of America and the International Society of Canine Cosmetologists.
+"One is my organization (International Professional Groomers, Inc.), the National Dog Groomers Association of America and the International Society of Canine Cosmetologists.
 They also have the ultimate certification for a master groomer."

-This means that they have undergone a series of comprehensive practical and written tests.
+This means that they have completed the relevant education and have passed a series of comprehensive practical and written tests.

 "All of these organizations base their criteria on American Kennel Club breed standards," Linda said.
 "They have a standard for each different breed.
 You also get to understand certain things to do to make the dogs look better, to give them a better profile.
 The latter is the best thing, as it makes the dogs look a little better and happier if they are groomed well."